 - does not significantly harm any of the environmental objectives;

-- is carried out in compliance with the minimum safeguards; and
+- is carried out in compliance with minimum safeguards; and

 - complies with technical screening criteria that have been established by the Commission.

-In our view, immediate implications of the EU Taxonomy to forest sector are:
+EU Taxonomy’s immediate implications for the forest sector are:

 - Increased reporting requirements on carbon stocks

 - Increased reporting requirements on sustainable forest management

 - In the absence of a forestry certificate, demonstration of compliance with sustainable forest management (SFM) requirements.